Polygyny threshold model: Costs of polygyny

 There are many other studies concerning the polygyny threshold model and costs to polygyny using other species.
 Staffan Bensch conducted a study on the great reed warbler that showed the only cost of polygyny to these females to be higher mortality of nestlings that were belonging to the primary female.
 Johnson, Kermott, and Lien conducted a study on the house wren (Troglodytes aedon) showing that there were inherent polygyny costs to these female populations, also.
 The secondary females lost more of the broods largely because of starvation, and they also experienced lesser reproductive success in other areas.
 One of the main factors in their decreased fitness was less male aid.
 Kyle Summers and David Earn studied female poison frogs, genus Dendrobates, to see if the polygyny costs drove the evolution of the parental care system from a female care to biparental or paternal care.
 They deduced that the costs could not be concluded to be the sole cause of this parental transition.
 The numerous studies concerning polygyny costs show the different factors that not only cause these costs, but are also affected by these costs.

 Polygyny threshold model in humans

+While a variety of mating patterns are present and often sanctioned across human societies (including monogamy, polyandry and polygyny), most human relationships are monogamous.
 Studies in human populations have demonstrated a decline of polygyny in highly stratified societies where rival wealth is concentrated by a small class of rich elite (economic inequality).